-Black-Leaved Clover will grow to be only 3 inches tall at maturity extending to 4 inches tall with the flowers, with a spread of 3 feet.
+Atropurpureum Black-Leaved Clover will grow to be only 3 inches tall at maturity extending to 4 inches tall with the flowers, with a spread of 18 inches.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
+This plant is capable of fixing its own nitrogen, which means that it is effectively self-fertilizing.
+As a result it should not require supplemental fertilizing, and if you do fertilize it, be sure to only use a low-nitrogen fertilizer to promote root growth.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This is a selected variety of a species not originally from North America.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.